Diversity and inclusion

 For more information, contact TreasuryInclusion@treasury.qld.gov.au.

-For deaf, hearing impaired or speech impaired people, please call through to the National Relay Service on 13 36 77.
+For those from the Deaf community, are hard of hearing impaired or have a speech impairment, please call through to the National Relay Service on 13 36 77.